StevenLyt/mapf-visualizer/README.md

 This project provides a visualization tool for Multi-Agent Path Finding (MAPF) algorithms.

-There have been tons of single agent path finding visualization websites, yet they all make use of well-established algorithms such as A star and Dijkstra.
-However, the field of multi agent path finding is relatively new (CBS, an important MAPF algorithm, was proposed in 2012) and thus didn't gain as much public attention.
+There have been tons of single-agent path finding visualization websites, yet they all make use of well-established algorithms such as A star and Dijkstra.
+However, the field of multi-agent path finding is relatively new (CBS, an important MAPF algorithm, was proposed in 2012) and thus didn't gain as much public attention.

-This website aims at helping people better understand MAPF by offering a real-time visualization tool.
-Usually running a MAPF solver involves the following steps:
+This website aims to help people better understand MAPF by offering a real-time visualization tool.
+Usually, running a MAPF solver involves the following steps:

 1. compile the C++ code into executables
 2. put the map and instance into two separate files with contents formatted in terms of certain rules